nanotech-empa/blender-atomic-loader/README.md

         obj.keyframe_insert(data_path="location", frame=(i_fr))
 ```

 Select the camera and move it to the desired position.
 Press (`CTRL + F12`) to render the animation.
 Follow [this tutorial](https://blender.stackexchange.com/questions/15142/how-to-render-an-animation-as-video-in-blender) to better learn how to set up the render and export the animatio in your favourite video format.
-You can set to render directly a video, or you can just render a sequence of images.
+You can instruct Blender to render directly a video, or you can just render a sequence of images.
 In the case you render a sequence of images, you can encode it into a video using an encoder of your choice.
 For example, Linux user can do it from the command line using ffmpeg:

 ```bash
 ffmpeg -r 25 -i %04d.png -c:v libx264 -vf fps=25 -pix_fmt yuv420p out.mp4